garykac/woven/docs/rules.md

 * Move
 * Pull a Thread

-##### Draw Tapestry card

-Draw a new Tapestry card and add it to your Tapestry.

-When adding Tapestry cards, they must be placed so that they overlap at least one space in the existing Tapestry.

-See <a href="tapestry-card-placement.md">additional info on Tapestry card placement</a>.

-##### Create New Eye

-Create a new Eye by taking Mana from your Pool and placing it on the map at your Mage's location.

-If there are any Anchored Eyes in this location, then they are un-Anchored (turning them into normal Eyes).

-##### Move 2 spaces

-Move your Mage 2 MP

-##### Pull Thread

-Pull a Thread to reclaim it from your Tapestry back into your Mana Pool.

-This can also be used to un-anchor a Thread that is Anchored.
-(Although perhaps that should be "Picking a Thread")

 ### Re-cast an Active Spell

 Any spell in the Active Spell area may be recast if you add mana